Outside the U.S.

-APA connects people around the world who share a commitment to planning.
-Members in more than 90 countries include planners, individuals who work in allied professions, engaged citizens, government officials, students, and scholars.
+APA offers opportunities for anyone, anywhere with a commitment to planning.
+We connect nearly 40,000 people from more than 90 countries who share your interests and can help shape your future.
+They include planners, individuals who work in allied professions, engaged citizens, government officials, students, and scholars.

 APA Member Dues